Cricket Turkey

-Cricket Turkey (Turkish: Türkiye Kriket) is the ICC-recognised governing body of the sport of cricket in Turkey.
+Cricket Turkey (Türkiye Kriket) is the ICC-recognised governing body of the sport of cricket in Turkey that operates under the administration of Turkish Rugby Federation.
+Its headquarters are located in Ankara.
 It is Turkey's representative at the International Cricket Council and is an associate member and has been a member of that body since 2008, which is also the year when it was founded.
 It is also a member of the ICC Europe (earlier the European Cricket Council).

-As cricket is not a ministry-sanctioned sport in Turkey, the organisation is not legally structured as a sports federation; rather, it is officially considered to be a sports club.
+As cricket is not a ministry-sanctioned sport in Turkey, the organisation is not legally structured as a sports federation; rather, it is officially considered to be a sports club and is managed as a sports branch within the Rugby federation alongside Rugby union, American football, baseball/softball, and lacrosse.